jeremyjordan/midi-lm/README.md

 ## Training a model

 Model training can be kicked off from the command line using [Hydra](https://hydra.cc/).
 Hydra provides a lot of control over how you compose configurations from the command line.
-These configurations are defined in `midi_lm.config` as dataclass objects.
+These configurations are defined in `midi_lm/config/` as dataclass objects.
 These dataclass objects are given short-names in the "config store" defined in `midi_lm/config/__init__.py`.